Ylvauk/Django-Spotify/README.md

 ### 1. Create a static directory.

 Just like our templates directory we will need to create a static direcctory for Django to find all static files.
-This is the same as our public folder in Express.
+This is similar to our public folder in React.

 In Terminal: